Version: Unity 6 (6000.0)

 See in Glossary

-buffers, and allocations inside native memory, which means that you can indirectly access the native memory via Unity’s C# API.
-This means that you can manipulate the data for your application in a safe and easy way, without losing the benefits of the native and performant code that’s at Unity’s native core.
+buffers, and allocations inside native memory.
+This means that you can indirectly access the native memory via Unity’s C# API and manipulate your application’s data in a safe and way, without losing the benefits of the native and efficient code that’s at Unity’s native core.

 See in Glossary

 .
-You can also adjust the performance of your application by changing some of the configurable settings for Unity’s native memory allocators.
-For more information, refer to the section on Native memory.
+You can also adjust the performance of your application by changing the settings on your assets and via configurable settings for Unity’s native memory allocators.
+For more information, refer to Native memory allocators.

 Managed memory